beajoynes/netbox-evaluation/plugins/documents-plugin.md

 ## Description

-A netbox plugin providing floorplan mapping capability for locations and sites.
+A netbox plugin for modelling and managing documents related to the 'out of the box' objects in NetBox.

 ## Use Case

-We currently use autocad for site mapping, to show where racks are installed inside a building.
+Documents can be stored against many object types, with a wide range of file types supported (notably : png, jpeg, pdf, doc(x),txt) .

 ## Compatible Version